lallaria/MultiworldGG/integrate_gui.md

 ## Conclusion

 This design specification provides a streamlined framework for implementing GUI client takeover functionality while maintaining the existing architecture and ensuring backward compatibility.
-The focus on preserving only `ui` and `ui_task` simplifies the implementation and reduces potential conflicts.
+The focus on global access patterns eliminates the need for local storage of GUI references and simplifies the implementation.
+The integration with existing `mwgg.plugins` entrypoints provides a clean plugin architecture for world modules.